ysyk2021/the-science-of-effective-learning-how-to-turn-your-mistakes-into-opportunities-for-deep-lasting/src/chapter-10-2.md

-Chapter 10: Ethics and Responsibility in Effective Learning: Balancing individual and collective responsibility
+Ethics and Responsibility in Effective Learning: Balancing individual and collective responsibility
 ---------------------------------------------------------------------------------------------------------------

 Effective learning involves more than just acquiring knowledge and skills.
 It also requires a sense of ethics and responsibility towards oneself and others.
 In this chapter, we will explore the importance of balancing individual and collective responsibility in effective learning.